 Birth control pills and hormone imbalance

 Acne is perhaps the most visible symptom of systemic inflammation.
-If an individual has significant acne, there is inevitably at least some amount of inflammation in her blood.
-Without inflammation, the pores that hormones clog would never become the nasty lumps they are, or at least not quite so big.
+If if you have significant acne, there is inevitably at least some amount of inflammation in your blood.

 Bacteria’s role in acne: not guilty!